-On the complete graph and 10K partitions, Pagh+ has 15 times less I/O than PCF-1B.
-However, its overhead is still double that of Trigon, which follows from the dichotomy of sequential vs random coloring discussed earlier.
-On the bipartite graph, PCF-1B and Trigon both annihilate Pagh+ by issuing 200 times less I/O, which also agrees with our analysis.
+On the complete graph and 10K partitions, Pagh+ delivers $15 \times \text{less I/O}$ than PCF-1B.
+Trigon further cuts this number in half, which follows from the dichotomy of sequential versus random coloring discussed earlier.
+On the bipartite graph, PCF-1B and Trigon both annihilate Pagh+ by issuing 200 times less I/O, which also matches our analysis.

-B. Runtime
+8.2 Runtime